Greek identity card

-The Hellenic Police is the issuing authority, and possession of this document is mandatory for all Greek citizens 12 years of age and older.
-Citizens are always required to carry an identification document (namely a national identification card, a passport or a driving licence) and produce it upon request; failing to do so may result in the citizen's identification at the nearest police station.
-A passport is considered of equal value to the ID card, when certifying one's identity.
+Possession of the card is mandatory for all Greek citizens 12 years of age and older.
+Citizens are always required to carry an identification document (namely an identity card, a passport, or a driving licence) and produce it upon request – failing to do so may result in the citizen's identification at the nearest police station.

-The ID card is a valid international travel document in Europe (except Belarus, Moldova, Russia, Ukraine and United Kingdom), to French overseas territories, Georgia and Turkey, and Montserrat (for 14 days in transit to a third country).
-Moreover, it is also used to identify a person of citizens in local and EU elections.
-ID cards are valid for 15 years and the bearer's name is also typed in Latin characters since 2000.
-Older ID cards, written in Greek characters only, were still valid and of equal value after 2000, provided that less than 20 years have passed since the issue date.
+The card is a valid international travel document in Europe (except to Belarus, Russia, Ukraine and for non-settled Greeks to the United Kingdom), to French overseas territories, Georgia, Turkey, Tunisia (on organized tours) and Montserrat (for 14 days in transit to a third country).
+It is also used to identify a person as a citizen for local and EU elections.

-Military staff, as well as personnel of the police, fire brigade, coast guard, and intelligence services, carry special IDs issued by their sector, which is valid until retirement or conclusion of their services.
-This document is issued instead of the standard police-issued identity card, and can also be used as a travel document.
+Military staff, as well as members of the police, fire service, coastguard, and intelligence services, carry special IDs issued by their sector, which are valid until retirement or conclusion of their services.
+These documents are issued instead of the standard police-issued identity card, but ID cards of police personnel can also be used as travel documents.